goldstar/active_model_command/README.md

     authorized_ip?(ip)
   end

   # Declare a possible noop?
-The command will be successful but never call #call
+The command will be successful but will not
+  # execute.
   def noop?
     ...
   end

-  # The required #call method defines your result
+  # The required #execute method defines your result
-  def call
+  def execute
     if user && user.validate_password?(password)
       user.generate_token(remember_me)
     else